Kartikeyy001/CodeAlpha_BasicNetworkSniffer/README.md

 # CodeAlpha_BasicNetworkSniffer
-📌 Basic Network Sniffer
+🖥️ Basic Network Sniffer Using Python & Scapy
-📖 Technical Description
+📄 Technical Project Overview

-This project implements a packet-level network sniffer using Python and the Scapy framework to capture and analyze live network traffic.
-The application operates at the network and transport layers of the TCP/IP model, inspecting packets in real time to extract critical metadata and payload information.
+This project implements a low-level network packet sniffer using Python and the Scapy library to capture and analyze live network traffic in real time.
+The application operates by interfacing directly with the network interface to intercept packets and performs Layer 3 (Network Layer) and Layer 4 (Transport Layer) inspection in accordance with the TCP/IP networking model.

-Each captured packet is analyzed to identify the IP layer, determine the transport-layer protocol (TCP, UDP, or ICMP), and extract source and destination IP addresses.
-For TCP packets, the program additionally inspects and displays the payload data, enabling low-level visibility into transmitted information.
+Each captured packet is examined to verify the presence of an IP header, from which the source and destination IP addresses are extracted.
+The sniffer then identifies the encapsulated transport-layer protocol by analyzing packet layers, supporting TCP, UDP, and ICMP protocol detection.
+For TCP traffic, the program further inspects the packet payload and outputs raw payload bytes when present, enabling visibility into transmitted data segments.

-This sniffer provides hands-on exposure to packet structure, protocol headers, and network communication behavior, which are foundational concepts in network security monitoring and traffic analysis.
+The sniffer processes packets in real time using a callback-based analysis function and avoids packet persistence to optimize memory usage.
+This project provides foundational exposure to packet structure, protocol encapsulation, network traffic behavior, and traffic analysis techniques commonly used in cybersecurity monitoring and intrusion detection systems.

-🛠 Technologies Used
+🛠️ Technologies & Libraries

 Python 3

-Scapy (packet manipulation and sniffing library)
+Scapy – packet sniffing, protocol parsing, and payload extraction

-⚙️ Core Functionality
+⚙️ Core Functional Capabilities

-Real-time packet capture from network interfaces
+Real-time network traffic interception

-Layer-3 (IP) packet inspection

-Layer-4 protocol identification (TCP / UDP / ICMP)

-Extraction of source and destination IP addresses

-Payload inspection for TCP traffic

-Memory-efficient sniffing using non-persistent packet storage
+Layer 3 IP packet validation and analysis Transport-layer protocol classification TCP / UDP / ICMP) Extraction and display of source and destination IP addresses TCP payload inspection and raw data output Event-driven packet processing using callback functions Memory-efficient sniffing using non-persistent packet storage

 ▶️ Execution Instructions

-The program must be executed with elevated privileges to access raw network traffic:

-sudo python sniffer.py
+Due to the requirement for raw socket access, the program must be executed with administrator/root privileges: sudo python sniffer.py

-🎯 Learning Outcomes
+🎯 Learning Outcomes & Skills Developed

-Understanding of TCP/IP packet architecture

-Practical experience with network traffic analysis
+Practical understanding of TCP/IP protocol stack Packet-level network traffic analysis

-Familiarity with transport-layer protocols
+Identification of transport-layer protocols Interpretation of packet payload data

-Insight into payload data inspection and limitations

-Foundation for intrusion detection and network monitoring systems
+Familiarity with network monitoring and sniffing tools Foundation for building intrusion detection and traffic analysis systems

+⚠️ Ethical & Legal Considerations

+This tool is intended strictly for educational purposes and must only be used on networks where explicit permission has been granted.
+Unauthorized packet sniffing may violate privacy laws and organizational security policies.

-🚀 Internship Task
+🚀 Internship Context

 Cyber Security Internship — CodeAlpha
 Task 1: Basic Network Sniffer